 Expert Q&A: Vincent Holloway Discusses Advanced IT Solutions for the U.S. Department of Defense

-Vincent Holloway is Vice President, Defense Information Technology (IT) Services in Tetra Tech’s Arlington, Virginia, office.
-He has more than 30 years of experience working with the U.S. Department of Defense (DoD) in various technical, management, and leadership positions.
+Vincent Holloway, Department of Defense (DoD) information technology (IT) business development executive with Tetra Tech Federal IT Group has more than 35 years of experience working with the U.S. DoD in various technical, management, and leadership positions.
 His experience includes more than 20 years as an Army Signal Corps Officer in technical and tactical assignments around the world, including his final assignment at the Defense Information Systems Agency.
 Vincent also worked with clients as a DoD and Army consultant for 15 years on the development, acquisition, and deployment of enterprise IT solutions across echelons.
 Throughout his career, he has demonstrated expertise in IT law and policy, technical program management, operational testing, telecommunications and network engineering, software acquisition management, and tactical network operations.

 Vincent holds a bachelor’s degree in Electrical Engineering from the University of Kentucky, a master’s degree in Business Administration from Boston University, a law degree from American University, and a Master of Laws degree from Hofstra University.

 What is your background in the DoD?